Q&A: Jon Stewart is still fighting for the middle ground | WTOP

 STEWART: I don’t know.
 Did you see “The Bodyguard”?
 But that’s right.
 I looked at the market place and I thought: You know what’s missing?
 A raunchy, R-rated campaign finance reform flick.
 We need a “Porky’s” of campaign finance reform.

 AP: You regularly tried to bridge the divisions of the country through sanity and common sense on “The Daily Show.”
-Those divisions have only grown during the Trump administration.
+Those divisions have only grown during the Trump administration, some might say perilously so.
 Do you still believe in a middle ground?

 STEWART: We certainly did a couple of things that pointed to: Look, it doesn’t seem like we’re as divided as they say we are.
 You try not to buy into the artificiality of it, but, yes, the divisions get much worse.
 But some of that is because of the permanence of it.
 That’s not to suggest that those divisions are real or don’t exist.
 But the permanence of it means there’s no time for make-up sex.
 The next election starts the next day.
 There’s just too much money.
 You’re in this permanent cycle that just entrenches and solidifies whatever those very real differences of opinion may be.
 The way I look at is: An argument becomes a feud and a feud becomes a war.